Bash For Loop Guide and Examples

 This will create a .sh file, and will open it in the VIM editor.
 You can learn more in the previously mentioned basic bash function article.

-The loop is comprised of three writing expressions – an initializer (EXP1), a condition (EXP2), and a counting expression (EXP3).
-Sometimes people name it the C-style loop because of the close resemblance in code structure.
-The syntax of this loop is as follows:
+The three-expression loop uses a structure similar to the C programming language.
+It is comprised of three writing expressions – an initializer (EXP1), a condition (EXP2), and a counting step (EXP3).

 for (( EXP1; EXP2; EXP3 ))